codefresh-io/docs.codefresh.io/_posts/2024-07-29-july-release-notes.md

 * Invite text in Welcome screen displays `undefined` instead of the organization name.

 ##### Pipelines
-* Builds with `codefresh-run` step fails with error `Failed to write template value file Arguments to filesystem`.
-(Noam 24734 )
+* `Failed to write template value file Arguments to filesystem` error for builds with `codefresh-run` step.
 * `Failed - build runtime settings not configured` error for Hybrid Runner.
 * `build` step does not support images from different account for Amazon ECR (Elastic Container Registry).